 Before you schedule your first appointment, it’s a good idea to confirm that your Medicare plan is accepted.
 Taking a few minutes to verify your coverage can save you from unexpected bills and ensure your focus stays on your mental health.
 This process is usually straightforward, and asking the right questions upfront will give you peace of mind as you begin your therapy journey.

-Confirm Coverage Before Your First Session
+Why You Should Confirm Coverage First

 When you contact a potential therapist, your first question should be, “Do you accept Medicare?”
 Many therapists don’t accept Medicare because the payment rates can be low and there’s a lot of paperwork involved.
 If they say yes, follow up by asking if they are a “participating” or “non-participating” provider.
 A participating provider accepts Medicare’s approved rate, and you’ll typically pay your 20% coinsurance.
 A non-participating provider can charge up to 15% more, which could leave you responsible for a larger portion of the bill.
 At Blue Moon Senior Counseling, we simplify this by offering geriatric counseling services that are a Medicare Part B covered service, so you know what to expect from the start.

-Check if You Need Pre-Authorization
+Do You Need Pre-Authorization for Therapy?

 Many people assume they need a referral from their primary care doctor to see a therapist, but that isn’t always the case with Medicare.
 In fact, you can often refer yourself directly for mental health services.
 This gives you more control over your care and allows you to seek support as soon as you feel ready.
 The process for getting started is usually private and can be handled online or over the phone.
 Recent changes have made it easier than ever to get therapy covered, removing old barriers to care.
 Our team at Blue Moon Senior Counseling is here to help you understand your benefits and begin therapy without any unnecessary hurdles.